Paramedic (PM)

 Occupational Statement:

-A GEMR certified Paramedic is physician extender and health professional whose primary focus is to provide advanced emergency medical care for critical and emergent patients who access the emergency medical system.
+A GEMR certified Paramedic (PM) is to provide advanced emergency medical care and transportation for emergent patients who access the emergency medical system.
+The Paramedic is a physician extender whose primary focus is to provide advanced emergency medical care for critical and emergent patients who access the emergency medical system.
 This individual possesses the complex knowledge and skills necessary to provide patient care and transportation for emergent patients.
-Paramedics function as part of a comprehensive EMS response, under medical oversight.
-Paramedics perform interventions with the basic and advanced equipment typically found on an advanced life support ambulance, response vehicle, or system.
-The paramedic is a link from the scene of the patient’s emergency event into the health care system.

 1. Perform all procedures that an Advanced Emergency Medical Technician may perform.